 During your consultation, Dr. Victoria Falcone will talk with you about what you’re looking to achieve with PRP hair loss treatments, and what kinds of results you can realistically expect.
 She’ll then create an individualized treatment plan based on your needs.

-As the director of The Falcone Center for Functional, Cosmetic and Integrative Medicine, Dr. Victoria Falcone’s vision is to bring her patients the most advanced cosmetic treatments and techniques to help maintain and restore a more youthful appearance.
+As the director of The Falcone Center for Functional, Cosmetic and Regenerative Medicine, Dr. Victoria Falcone’s vision is to bring her patients the most advanced cosmetic treatments and techniques to help maintain and restore a more youthful appearance.
 Board certified with a decade’s worth of experience in Cosmetic Medicine and licensed to practice medicine by both the Pennsylvania and New Jersey State Medical Boards, she has specialty training in Laser and Aesthetic Medicine, Functional and Integrative Medicine, Liposuction Surgery, Family Medicine, Emergency Medicine, Medical Weight Loss, Neuromuscular Medicine, Nutrigenomics, Music Therapy and Cranial Osteopathy.
 Please call today to schedule your free initial consultation!